summerzhao/docs-dev-guide/services/managing-services.html.md

 OK
 </pre>

+## <a id='service-keys'></a>Service Key ##
+Service Key is a service credentials for a particular service instance, it's a set of key value pairs, such as `password`, `username`, `url`, and other such information are used to allow a service client to access and use a service.

+When user create a service instance and want to use the service instance out of CloudFoundry, user could create a service key for this service instance, and use the key to retrieve the service credentials to use the service.
+The name of service key need be unique for a particular service instance.

+The detail CLI commands are in [Service Key](../services/service-keys.html) Section.

 ## <a id='delete'></a>Delete a Service Instance ##

 Deleting a service unprovisions the service instance and deletes *all data* along with the service instance.